DisCoTec/discotec.github.io/2024/README.md

 * [Laura Kovács](http://lkovacs.com/) (Vienna University of Technology, AT)
 * [Paulo Veríssimo](https://www.kaust.edu.sa/en/study/faculty/paulo-verissimo) (KAUST, SA)

+Go to the [dedicated page](https://www.discotec.org/2024/invited) for details on these keynote lectures.

 ## Proceedings
 The proceedings of the main conferences will be published as volumes in the [Springer LNCS-IFIP](https://www.springer.com/series/8345) series.